-- 1. A minimum of one year of clinical experience under the supervision of a Maryland licensed Health Occupations professional who has training and experience in functional analysis and tiered behavior support plans with the I/DD population; - 2.
+- 1. Licensed psychologist; - 2.
+Psychology associate working under the license of the psychologist (and currently registered with and approved by the Maryland Board of Psychology); - 3.
+Licensed professional counselor; - 4.
+Licensed certified social worker; and - 5.
+Licensed behavioral analyst. - 1.
+A minimum of one year of clinical experience under the supervision of a Maryland licensed Health Occupations professional with training and experience in functional analysis and tiered behavior support plans with the I/DD population; - 2.
 A minimum of one year clinical experience working with individuals with co-occurring mental health or neurocognitive disorders; and - 3.
-Competencies in areas related to: - (a) Analysis of verbal behavior to improve socially significant behavior; - (b) Behavior reduction/elimination strategies that promote least restrictive approved alternatives, including positive reinforcement/schedules of reinforcement; - (c) Data collection, tracking and reporting; - (d) Demonstrated expertise with populations being served; - (e) Ethical considerations related to behavioral services; - (f) Functional analysis and functional assessment and development of functional alternative behaviors and generalization and maintenance of behavior change; - (g) Measurement of behavior and interpretation of data, including ABC (antecedent-behavior-consequence) analysis including antecedent interventions; - (h) Identifying desired outcomes; - (i) Selecting intervention strategies to achieve desired outcomes; - (j) Staff/caregiver training; - (k) Support plan monitors and revisions; and - (1) Self-management.
+Competencies in areas related to: - (a) Analysis of verbal behavior to improve; - socially significant behavior; - (b) Behavior reduction/elimination strategies that promote least restrictive approved alternatives, including positive reinforcement/schedules of reinforcement; - (c) Data collection, tracking and reporting; - (d) Demonstrated expertise with populations being served; - (e) Ethical considerations related to behavioral services; - (f) Functional analysis and functional assessment and development of functional alternative behaviors and generalization and maintenance of behavior change; - (g) Measurement of behavior and interpretation of data, including ABC (antecedent-behavior-consequence) analysis including antecedent interventions; - (h) Identifying desired outcomes; - (i) Selecting intervention strategies to achieve desired outcomes; - (j) Staff/caregiver training; - (k) Support plan monitors and revisions; and - (1) Self-management.

-Staff providing the Brief Support Implementation Services must be a person who has:
+Staff providing the brief support implementation services must be a person who has:

-- 1. Demonstrated completion of high school or equivalent/higher; - 2.
-Successfully completed a 40-hour behavioral technician training; and - 3.
+- a.
+Demonstrated completion of high school or equivalent/higher; - b.
+Successfully completed an 40-hour behavioral technician training; and - c.
 Receives ongoing supervision by a qualified clinician who meets the criteria to provide behavioral assessment and behavioral consultation.